 - Movement disorders and cognitive disorders

-In addition, residents maintain a weekly half-day Continuity Clinic throughout their residency.
+In addition, residents maintain the equivalent of a weekly half-day Continuity Clinic throughout their residency.

 Residents spend an average of 1 month per year on the Pediatric Neurology rotation.
 The consultation service evaluates approximately 500 children per year in Mott Children's Hospital at the University of Michigan Health System.
 Four mornings per week are spent in clinic where residents see only new patients.
 Residents also do inpatient and emergency room consults and advise the inpatient pediatric team.
 During this rotation, the resident gains a wide experience in the management of children with seizure disorders, developmental abnormalities, metabolic disorders affecting the nervous system and other neurological problems.